nurdann/LinkedList-in-C/README.md

 };
 ```

-For conviniece, we can create shorthand for the struct type as shown below,
+For convenience, we can create shorthand for the struct type as shown below,

 ``` c
 typedef struct ListItem ListItem;